 A Celtic font and Britain’s biggest cresset stone – a sort of medieval lighting system holding 30 candles – still remain from the original priory church.
 It’s all set in a unique walled close with a heritage centre, shop and tearooms.

-More than 3,000 medals for instance – including 18 Victoria Crosses.
+The Regimental Museum of the Royal Welsh is home to more than 3,000 medals – including 18 Victoria Crosses.
 Most of them are in the Zulu War Room devoted to the exploits of the 24th Regiment, or South Wales Borderers, in the heroic defence of Rorke’s Drift.

 Paintings, letters, drums, guns, buttons and badges all combine to form a vivid image of life and death as a soldier.
 Your kids can even try on a red jacket and helmet to feel for themselves what it was like to serve in Victorian times.